 Winifred has always been an independent woman.
 Her husband died at a young age, so she raised their four children by herself.
 Until recently, she was happy and healthy in an independent living apartment in the town where she raised them in Massachusetts.

 Then the siblings started noticing some changes: “Her eating habits weren’t great.
 She wasn’t socializing as much.
-She was in need of care and attention,” McDonald says.
+She was in need of care and attention,” Bob says.
 “We all shared our own observations of her living conditions and her lifestyle.
 It was almost unanimous in terms of what we were observing.”

 That’s when they decided to approach their mother.
 Fortunately, she was ready for a change, too.

-“She was already feeling the same things,” McDonald says.
+“She was already feeling the same things,” Bob says.
 “It was a very easy discussion.
 There was no resistance from my mother.
 She was eager to get into a community where she would be with people she could socialize with.
 That was a huge aspect for her.”

 Winifred moved into an assisted living community in December 2017.
 At first, it was great.
-McDonald’s mother-in-law lived in the same community, and it was easy for him to pop in and out.
+Bob’s mother-in-law lived in the same community, and it was easy for him to pop in and out.
 But it wasn’t as centrally located for his sisters, and then there was the financial component.

 So, they went back to the drawing board.